-At the time these financial statements were prepared and audited, the District was aware of several areas that could have a major impact on the 2018-2019 fiscal year and the near future.
+At the time these financial statements were prepared and audited, the District was aware of several areas that could have a major impact on the 2019-2020 fiscal year and the near future.

-While the State of Michigan has approved the student foundation allowance for 2018-2019 with an increase and marginal increases over the past several years, there are still expenditures to the District that are beyond the control of the board of education and administration.
+While the State of Michigan has not approved the student foundation allowance for 2019-2020, the past several years have seen marginal increases and 2019-2020 should be no different.
+There are still expenditures that are beyond the control of the board of education and administration.
 Pension costs continue to increase, which causes significant financial resources to be unavailable for educational services.
 The cost of the State pension system continues to absorb more State resources in the form of categorical MPSERS rate reimbursements.